LucasVon0645/Master-Thesis--Project-ReadmitAI/README.md

 While traditional approaches rely on coarse historical features, many relevant temporal patterns in a patient’s clinical trajectory may be lost.
 This motivates the exploration of sequential modeling methods capable of capturing richer temporal information.

+---

 ## Objectives

 The DT-HMM–based transfer learning approach, developed in the Master’s thesis at TU Darmstadt, introduced an interpretable representation-learning method for patient trajectories.
 However, these features did not consistently outperform simple baselines.

 ![DT-HMM Transfer Learning Architecture](assets/dt-hmm-transfer-learning-arch.png)

-Another work, performed at Poli-USP Brazil, extends this research by evaluating attention-based deep learning models as an alternative for extracting meaningful temporal patterns from longitudinal health data.
+Another work (ReadmitAI), performed at Poli-USP Brazil, extends this research by evaluating attention-based deep learning models as an alternative for extracting meaningful temporal patterns from longitudinal health data.

 ![Example of Attention-based Deep Learning Architecture](assets/simple-attn-pool-curr-query-arch.png)